jeremyevans/rubyconflt2016-presentation/slides/slides.md

   enable :login, :logout

   after_login do
-    LOGGER.info "#{account.email} logged in from #{request.ip}!"
+    LOGGER.info "#{account[:email]} logged in from #{request.ip}!"
   end
 end
 </code></pre>

 !SLIDE
-.notes The interesting things here are the calls to account and request.|You see, the blocks you pass to each of these configuration methods are evaluated in the context of a Rodauth object.
+.notes The interesting parts here are the calls to account and request.|You see, the blocks you pass to each of these configuration methods are evaluated in the context of a Rodauth object.
 This object has access to everything related to the request.|So you can change how Rodauth will handle requests using any information related the request.
 This design is what makes Rodauth flexible enough to handle most authentication needs.

 <pre class="sh_ruby" style="font-size: 32px; margin-top: 10px;"><code>plugin :rodauth do
   enable :login, :logout

   after_login do
-    LOGGER.info "#{<b>account</b>.email} logged in from #{<b>request</b>.ip}!"
+    LOGGER.info "#{<b>account</b>[:email]} logged in from #{<b>request</b>.ip}!"
   end
 end
 </code></pre>